-If you are travelling to Papua New Guinea, don’t run the risk of getting polio – make sure your vaccinations are up-to-date, including having a booster, before you go.
+If you are travelling overseas don’t run the risk of getting polio – make sure your vaccinations are up-to-date, including boosters, before you go.

 The PNG Government is working with partners, including WHO and UNICEF, to take appropriate outbreak response measures including contact tracing, testing and vaccination.